SachnhaReset1010/Project_reset1010/Backend/README.md

 #### Step 2: Extracting names of furniture
 ![file2_OD2](https://user-images.githubusercontent.com/69978820/99877040-a3cf7580-2bfb-11eb-9cc3-2117eac2a581.png)

-### Feature 2: Detecting and verifying the adress based on the street-side image
+### Feature 2: Detecting and verifying the address based on the street-side image

 #### Step 1: Using Custom trained AI model to detect street banner, signboard, address plate from image
 * Using YOLO deep learning object detection architecture